ninjayoto/algorithms.md/javaImplementation.md

-##Sample Definitions of some Data Structures and Algorithms (Java):
+#Sample Definitions of some Data Structures and Algorithms (Java):

+##I. Data Structires:

 ##Linked Lists
 Each node in a linked list has a data element and a pointer to the next node: